pourik20/pourik20/README.md

 - Hi, I’m Tomáš Pour (@pourik20)
 - I’m interested in programming
-- I’m currently learning C#, especially ASP.NET
+- I study at Unicorn University

 <!---
 pourik20/pourik20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.